 I heard BIDs can be voted in or out?

-When it comes to the vote, can the big businesses skew the result by voting yes?
+When it comes to the vote, can the big businesses skew the result?

 The vote works on a “dual lock” system.
 This means that for the BID to win the ballot, it must win on both the majority of votes and majority of rateable value.
-This ensures that the ballot system is fair and bigger businesses cannot influence the vote.
+This ensures that the ballot system is fair and bigger businesses cannot skew the overall result of the vote.

 Are BIDs common or is it just a Winchester thing?

 BIDs are becoming much more common as a way that businesses work together to invest collectively in local improvements.
-There are now over 300 operating in the UK, but they are also prevalent in Canada (where the concept was born) USA, Australia, Singapore and Europe, where they are sometimes called Business Improvement Zones.
+There are now over 330 operating in the UK, but they are also prevalent in Canada (where the concept was born), USA, Australia, Singapore and Europe, where they are sometimes called Business Improvement Zones.